 Two Against Three

 The rhythmic feeling of two against three is very prominent in African music.
 The following is a step-by-step method to gain mastery of this bi-rhythm.
-This exercise was adapted for the World Wide Web from the book, Ancient Traditions--Future Possibilities by Matthew Montfort, Exercise III A, pages 18-20.
+This exercise was adapted from the book, Ancient Traditions–Future Possibilities by Matthew Montfort, Exercise III A, pages 18-20.

 1. Count the numbers in the middle column out loud, tapping with the left hand on one, and with the right hand on one, three and five: